splunk/splunk-connect-for-snmp/docs/microk8s/sc4snmp-installation.md

 ```

 If you see `<pending>` communicate instead of the IP address, that means you either provided the wrong IP address
-in `traps.loadBalancerIP` or there's something wrong with the `metallb` microk8s addon.
+in `traps.loadBalancerIP` or there is something wrong with the `metallb` microk8s addon.

 In the following example, the default indexes are used, the metric data goes to `netmetrics`, and the events goes to `netops`.